 In 2017 I started an Instagram account dedicated to Hellenistic History.
 I wanted to share some of my own research on the period through pictures I had taken during my many museum visits and trips to Greece.
-Fast forward three years and I have completed my PhD and the account has evolved into an educational website which also deals with Greek and Roman history.
+Fast forward six years and I have completed my PhD and the account has evolved into a website and blog which also deals with Greek and Roman history.

-The website is meant as an online resource for the study of the Hellenistic period of ancient Greek history and provides a variety of resources for students, scholars, and the general public interested in learning more about the Hellenistic period.
+The website is meant as an online resource for the study of the Hellenistic period of ancient Greek history and provides a variety of resources for students and the general public interested in learning more about the Hellenistic period.
 The website includes a timeline of major events, a glossary of terms, a bibliography of suggested readings, and a list of links to other online resources related to the Hellenistic period.
 Additionally, it also offers a blog which is regularly updated by me, the creator of the website.
-Do you wnat to collaborate?
-Feel free to get in touch via firstname.lastname@example.org!
+Interested in collaborating, feel free to get in touch via firstname.lastname@example.org!